 Like many mums she comes up against hurdles thanks to popular culture.

 'It's hard because they're obsessed with Disney.
-For Haven, it's her favourite book [what's her favourite book?] and she talks about Prince Charming and Sleeping Beauty's Aurora.
+For Haven, it's her favourite book and she talks about Prince Charming and Sleeping Beauty's Aurora.
 It's hard to try and explain - you don't want them to have prejudices about beauty that society sometimes can put on them.'

 Jessica Alba is set to appear in Sin City: A Dame To Kill For later this year and is also co-founder of The Honest Company, which provides healthy, toxin-free and organic products.

 Is teaching your kids about positive body images important to you?
 Let us know below.